nsnam/ns-3-dev-git/doc/tutorial/source/conceptual-overview.rst

 load all of the public header files.

-Since you are, of course, following this tutorial religiously, you will already have done a
+Since you are, of course, following this tutorial religiously, you will already have run the following command from the top-level directory:

 .. sourcecode:: bash

   $ ./ns3 configure -d debug --enable-examples --enable-tests

 in order to configure the project to perform debug builds that include examples and tests.
-You will also have done a
+You will also have called

 .. sourcecode:: bash